nv-gha-runners/docs/docs/index.md

 The documentation on this site will help teams get started with using the self-hosted GitHub Actions Runners provided by NVIDIA.

+This site assumes that readers have a basic understanding of GitHub Actions.
+Check out the official GitHub documentation [here](https://docs.github.com/en/actions) if you're not already familiar with GitHub Actions.

 If your organization would like to use the runners, check out the [onboarding](./onboarding/) page for instructions on how to get started.

 If your organization is already onboarded, check out the [runners](./runners/index.md) page for more information about the available self-hosted runners.